asmuth/clip/README.md

 Acknowledgements
 ----------------

-fviz is the successor of the FnordMetric ChartSQL project by the same authors.

-Parts of the new chart specification semantics were inspired by ideas from the "Grammar of Graphics" [0] and the ggplot2 project.
+Parts of fviz were inspired by ideas from the "Grammar of Graphics" [0] and the ggplot2 project.

 [0] Wilkinson, L. (1999).
 The Grammar of Graphics (Springer)